Friday Evening Screening, September 16 at 7:30 PM

 Exquisite Corpse, 2011, USA, includes live performance, 5 min

-Choreography and dancing by Lauren Beale & Brooke Gessay
+Choreography and Dancing by Lauren Beale & Brooke Gessay

 Edited by George Ivan Hornett